Testimonial of a HIV Positive

 Not all left happy.
-Some went out of my life at war with myself and life.
-But life and war have something in common that I can not separate ...
+Some went out of my life at war with me and with life.
+But life and war have something in common that I can't dissociate…

 Ah!
-Gabi other ...
-What you do not know the existence.
-What is between us what happened between us.
+Gabi… Let others not know your existence.
+Let it be between us what happened between us.

-You who kidnapped me a dangerous morning, made my life a roller coaster full of surprises, joys, disorders, kisses, hugs, lights of all colors and shades, bells of all shades ...
+You, who kidnapped me at a dangerous dawn, made my life a roller coaster full of surprises, joys, upsets, kisses, hugs, lights of all colors and hues, bells of all shades…

-You who loved me and who left suddenly as the sonnet.
-You, whom I loved like never before loved and taught me that we do not have anyone, just share moments and I have always been faithful and true, to the extent that might have been loyal and faithful, free of charge, without expecting anything that was not understanding, complicity and affection.
-I was his accomplice, you were my goddess, and walked a long time, side by side, staring at the horizon, looking for something we never knew what it was ...
+You who loved me and left suddenly as in the sonnet.
+You, whom I loved as I had never loved you before and who taught me that we have no one, just shared moments and that you have always been faithful and loyal to me, as you could have been loyal and faithful, charging nothing, not demanding anything, that were it not understanding, complicity and affection.
+I was your accomplice, you were my goddess, and we walked for a long time, side by side, with our eyes on the horizon, searching for something we never knew what it was…

-I suffered a bit when you left, you know, you remember ... but is that ...
-If I still take your taste, certainly shalt taste of me ...
+I suffered a lot when you left, you know, you remember… but there is that… If I still have your taste, you will surely taste me…

 But I played life forward, kept listening to my records, cheering up my dances, kissing my girls, enjoying life with friends, sometimes in the middle of the day, until almost noon.
 A very crazy life, full of ups and downs, loves and dislikes, affections and disaffections, buildings and ruins.
 But I became disillusioned with the night, which no longer offered what I was used to expect from it.
 The night changed, was no longer a romantic thing, but a banal trade in bodies and drugs.
 It saddened me.
 Not what I wanted from life.
 Maybe it wasn't the night that changed.
 Maybe it was me who changed the way I saw the night.